 Xianyang Shaanxi, China Travel Guide

 Waste management and recycling infrastructure are improving in China.
-Recycling bins can be found in public spaces, hotels, and shopping malls.
-Minimize single-use plastics and use designated recycling bins where available.
+Recycling bins are located in public spaces, hotels, and shopping malls.
+Reduce single-use-use plastics and use designated recycling bins where available.
 Carry out all trash from environmental areas.

 North China faces water scarcity.
 Be mindful of water usage during your stay.
 Use a reusable water bottle.
 Consider purchasing carbon offsets for your flights to lessen environmental impact from Terrapass.
 Choose high-speed rail over domestic flights.

-Make conscious decisions for a positive environmental footprint during your travels.
+Make conscious decisions for a constructive environmental footprint during your travels.

-Research hotels that demonstrate a pledge to ecological sustainability.
-Look for establishments that implement energy-saving practices, water conservation, waste reduction programs, and use locally sourced products.
+Research lodgings that demonstrate a pledge to ecological sustainability.
+Look for establishments that implement energy-saving practices, water conservation, initiatives for waste minimization, and use locally sourced products.

 Creating less trash is a direct way to contribute to a cleaner environment, especially when traveling.